FreeRADIUS/wiki.freeradius.org/github.md

 GitHub is based on the Git version control system.
 What makes Git different from other version control systems (like CVS and SVN), is that there is no need for a central master repository.
 When you _clone_ (checkout) a repository, you get your own private repository containing all the commits and branches of the original.

 After cloning a repository you can create new branches and commit new revisions completely independently of the _origin_ repository.
-To distribute and receive changes you can use the ``git pull`` (to get new commits from remote repositories), and ``git push`` (to send your commits to remote repositories).
+To distribute and receive changes you can use the ``git pull`` command (to get new commits from remote repositories), and ``git push`` command (to send your commits to remote repositories).

 ## Installing Git
 See [here](http://book.git-scm.com/2_installing_git.html)